wangyizhou33/embodi-vis/README.md

 ## 1. About this repository

-This repository contains scripts to convert open robotics dataset (Lerobot, Droid, EmbodiedScan, Open X-Embodiment etc.) to mcap files that can be visualized on https://app.foxglove.dev/.
+This repository provides scripts to convert open-source robotics datasets (e.g., LeRobot, DROID, EmbodiedScan, Open X-Embodiment) into MCAP files for visualization on the [Foxglove](https://app.foxglove.dev/) platform.

 ## 2. Environment